 What Is an Effective Infographic?

 First and foremost, before you concern yourself with using infographics within your marketing outreach efforts, you must have the ability to create quality infographics and visual content.
 Don’t have the resources or know-how to create compelling infographics?
 You can always work from a template or outsource the infographic creation process to an infographic design agency.
-When you do the latter, you gain the advantage of having a team of expert on your side.
-A team of copywriters and researchers will gather credible data and information for your infographic.
+When you do the latter, you gain the advantage of having a team of expert copywriters and researchers who can gather credible data and information for your infographic.
 You’ll also have a team of graphic designers who take care of the entire design process.

 An effective infographic that will improve your marketing outreach efforts will: